yasserfarouk/negmas/docs/overview.rst

 world and spawn ``Negotiator`` objects as needed (see the situated module documentation).
 The base ``Negotiator`` is implemented in the ``negotiators`` module.
-The design of this module tried to achieve maximum flexibility by relying mostly on Mixins instead of inheretance for adding functionality as will be described later.
+The design of this module tried to achieve maximum flexibility by relying mostly on Mixins instead of inheritance for adding functionality as will be described later.

 To build your negotiator, you need to inherit from a ``Negotiator``